Planning a trip to Queensland’s tropical north but can’t decide between Cairns or Townsville?

 Queensland has no shortage of tropical escapes.
-It’s a very popular destination, especially during the winter for the southern states.
+It’s a very popular destination, especially during the winter, for residents of the southern states.

-But the question I get asked the most… Is which city is the best to visit?
+But the question I get asked the most… Which city is the best to visit?
 Cairns or Townsville?

 Having spent a fair bit of time in that part of Australia, let me walk you through the benefits of each city to help you decide which will be best for your trip.